Nutrient-rich rose hips form after the petals fall from the rose. They swell and are ready to pick when they turn the most gorgeous orange-red color.

 Vitamin E is often added to rose hip seed oil to help prevent oxidation in skin-care formulations, and is another powerful antioxidant that protects skin and promotes the production of collagen and elastin.
 It also prevents water loss and helps skin retain its natural moisture.

 Essential fatty acids: the skin’s ability to hold water decreases with age, as the cell membranes become less able to keep water in.
 Essential fatty acids keep the cells healthy and the membranes functioning properly, so skin stays plump and moist.
 These EFAs also help to dissolve the fatty deposits that block follicles and contribute to congested skin issues as well as help to repair old acne scars and reduce hyper-pigmentation.

 In addition to all these wonder-full benefits, rose hip seed oil also has a reputation for helping to reduce scarring from surgery and burns because of its ability to encourage skin regeneration, and for reducing the appearance of stretch marks.
 Age spots fade with regular use, and troublesome skin conditions gradually calm and smooth over.

-If you want to try some natural products that contain the amazing rose hip, check out our nourishing body oils and glow antioxidant serums… actually most of products have some rose hip oils in them:)
+If you want to try some natural products that contain the amazing rose hip, check out our nourishing body oils and glow antioxidant serums… actually most of our products have some rose hip oil in them:)